hyperledger-labs/blockchain-analyzer/docs/Multichannel_setup.md

 $ git clone https://github.com/hyperledger-labs/blockchain-analyzer.git
 ```

-## Start / stop the `basic` network
+## Start / stop the `multichannel` network
-We will use the `basic` Hyperpedger Fabric network.
-It is a simple test
-network with four organizations, one peer per organization, a solo orderer
-communicating over TLS and a sample chaincode called `dummycc`.
+It is a test network setup with four organizations, two peers per organization, a solo orderer communicating over TLS and two channels:

+1. `fourchannel`:
+  * members: all four organizations
+  * chaincode: `dummycc`: It writes deterministically generated hashes and (optionally) previous keys as value to the ledger.
+2. `twochannel`:
+  * members: only `Org1` and `Org3`
+  * chaincode: `fabcar`: The classic fabcar example chaincode extended with a `getHistoryForCar()` chaincode function.

+The sample chaincode called `dummycc` (used in basic) also works with multichannel.
 It writes
-deterministically generated hashes and (optionally) previous keys as value
-to the ledger.
+deterministically generated hashes and (optionally) previous keys as value to the ledger.

-Issue the following command in the `network/basic` directory
+Issue the following command in the `network/multichannel` directory
 ```
 make start
 ```